Very Neighbourly Organisations

-It is inclusive and welcoming of everyone with singing groups meeting weekly across Australia and performing as often as possible at community events.
+It is inclusive and welcoming of everyone, with singing groups meeting weekly across Australia and performing at community events.

 Find out more…

-Orange Sky has 13 vehicles around Australia, providing free laundry and showers for our friends on the street.
+Orange Sky has 13 vehicles around Australia, providing a free laundry service and showers for people living on the street.

-More importantly a platform for over 1300 hours positive, genuine and non-judgemental conversations between our everyday homeless friends and our everyday volunteers every week.
+More importantly, Orange Sky offers a platform for over 1300 hours of genuine and non-judgemental conversations between our homeless friends and everyday volunteers every week.